konschri/gg-extraction-2022/README.md

 - [@Alexandros Michailidis](https://github.com/michailidisa)

-See also the list of [contributors](https://github.com/dorg-ihu/gg-extraction-2022/graphs/contributors) who participated in this project.

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>
 We are really grateful on the authors of the following tools:
 - ![gsoc2018-GG-extraction](https://github.com/eellak/gsoc2018-GG-extraction)
 - ![gsoc2018-3gm](https://github.com/eellak/gsoc2018-3gm)

-on which we relied on ... +text